arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 6. Open `Inspect` option with `Ctrl + Shift + C` and change the script in the HTML form element from `.jpg` to `.php` (`<a href="upload/rand_str.jpg">upload/rand_str.jpg</a>` to `<a href="upload/rand_str.jpg">upload/rand_str.php</a>`).
 Upload the script to the server now.

 7. The script will be uploaded and the result will be generaed as a .php file in `/upload/rand_str.php`.
 Open the file to find the password to the next level.

+### Natas Level 13 → Level 14
+**Key Takeaways**:
+This level enhances file upload security by checking the file's actual signature using `exif_imagetype()`.
+This function inspects the first bytes of a file to verify it's a valid image.
+The challenge is to craft a file that passes this check but still contains executable PHP code.

+**Procedure**:

+1. Log in using the username `natas13` and the password obtained from Level 12.

+2. The upload form checks the file's signature using: exif_imagetype(); function.
+According to the documentation, the function reads the first bytes of an image and checks its signature.

+3. Forge a JPEG file by starting with a valid JPEG header (\xFF\xD8\xFF\xE0):

+		echo "\xFF\xD8\xFF\xE0<?php require '/etc/natas_webpass/natas14';" > script.php

+4. Confirm it identifies as a JPEG:

+		file image.php

+5. Upload this file using the form.
+Change the script in the HTML form element from `.jpg` to `.php` like the previous level.
+The file will pass the exif_imagetype() check due to its valid header.

+6. Access the uploaded file via the provided link.
+The PHP code at the end will execute and reveal the password for natas14.